TRaSH-Guides/Guides/includes/radarr/renaming-description-faq.md

 ??? question "Why?"

-    - If, for what ever reason, you ever need to do a re-install or a full re-import in the Starr Apps or Plex/Emby/Jellyfin it's nice to have all that info in the filename so it gets imported correctly and isn't incorrectly matched as HDTV or WEB-DL etc.
+    - If, for whatever reason, you ever need to do a re-install or a full re-import in the Starr Apps or Plex/Emby/Jellyfin, it's nice to have all that info in the filename so it gets imported correctly and isn't incorrectly matched as HDTV or WEB-DL etc.
     - Prevent download loops.

 ??? question "What's non-recoverable information?"